Cory Sandhagen: 2019

+2020

-Sandhagen was scheduled to face Frankie Edgar in a bantamweight bout on January 25, 2020 at UFC Fight Night 166.
-However, Edgar was removed from the fight in favour of a bout against Chan Sung Jung a month earlier at UFC Fight Night 165.
+Sandhagen was scheduled to face Frankie Edgar in a bantamweight bout on January 25, 2020, at UFC Fight Night 166.
+However, Edgar was removed from the fight in favor of a bout against Chan Sung Jung a month earlier at UFC Fight Night 165.
 In turn, Sandhagen was removed from the card.

-Sandhagen faced Aljamain Sterling on June 6, 2020 at UFC 250 in a bout that UFC president Dana White confirmed to be a bantamweight title eliminator.
+Sandhagen faced Aljamain Sterling on June 6, 2020, at UFC 250 in a bout that UFC president Dana White confirmed to be a bantamweight title eliminator.
 He lost the bout via submission in the first round.

 Sandhagen faced Marlon Moraes on October 11, 2020 at UFC Fight Night 179 in the main event.
 Sandhagen won the fight via technical knockout in round two.
 This win earned him the Performance of the Night award.

+2021

 Sandhagen faced Frankie Edgar at UFC Fight Night 184 on February 6, 2021.
 He won the fight via knockout by flying knee in the first round.
 This win earned him the Performance of the Night award.

 Sandhagen was scheduled to face T.J.
-Dillashaw on May 8, 2021 at UFC on ESPN 24.
+Dillashaw on May 8, 2021, at UFC on ESPN 24.
 However, Dillashaw announced on April 27 that he had to pull out of the fight due to a cut he received from a headbutt in training.
 The pairing remained intact and was rescheduled to headline UFC on ESPN: Sandhagen vs. Dillashaw on July 24, 2021.
 He lost a close fight via split decision.
 17 out of 23 media outlets scored the bout as a win for Sandhagen.

 Sandhagen faced Petr Yan for the Interim UFC Bantamweight Championship at UFC 267 on October 30, 2021.
 Sandhagen served as a late replacement for Aljamain Sterling, who was forced to withdraw from the bout with Yan due to a neck injury.
 He lost the bout via unanimous decision.
 This bout earned the Fight of the Night award.

+2022

-Sandhagen faced Song Yadong on September 17, 2022 at UFC Fight Night 210.
+Sandhagen faced Song Yadong on September 17, 2022, at UFC Fight Night 210.
 He won the fight via technical knockout after the doctor stopped the fight due to a cut.

+2023

-Sandhagen was scheduled to face Marlon Vera on February 18, 2023 at UFC Fight Night 219.
-However, the bout was moved to UFC on ESPN 43 for unknown reasons.
+Sandhagen was scheduled to face Marlon Vera on February 18, 2023, at UFC Fight Night 219.
+However, the bout was rebooked for UFC on ESPN 43 on March 25.
+Sandhagen won the fight via split decision.
+Though one judge scored the bout for Vera, 24 out of 24 media outlets scored the bout for Sandhagen.

+Sandhagen was scheduled to face Umar Nurmagomedov on August 5, 2023 at UFC on ESPN 50 in Nashville, Tennessee.
+However, Nurmagomedov withdrew from the event mid-July due to shoulder injury, and was replaced by Rob Font in a catchweight bout of 140 pounds.
+Sandhagen won the fight via unanimous decision despite tearing his right triceps during the first round.

+2024

+Sandhagen faced Umar Nurmagomedov on August 3, 2024, at UFC on ABC: Sandhagen vs. Nurmagomedov in a bantamweight title eliminator.
+He lost the fight by unanimous decision.